briangershon/setup-mac/README.md

 Install Docker Desktop.

+- for Apple Silicon (M1) machines you may need one of these when working with non-ARM containers:
+  - `export DOCKER_DEFAULT_PLATFORM=linux/amd64` to build containers on AMD/64 instead of default ARM/64.
+  - `softwareupdate --install-rosetta` to run Intel containers

 Switch macOS shell to bash: Open Terminal and then run `chsh -s /bin/bash` then restart Terminal.

 Install Microsoft Visual Code extensions: